theopmw/leftfield-clothing/TESTING.md

     - [x] From the Products page or an individual Product Detail page, admin users have access to the delete product button.

     - [x] This button will permanently delete a product from the DB.

+## Manual Testing

+The site has been tested on a wide range of devices and browsers to confirm functionality.

+### Navigation menu

+- [x] Test all navigation menu items work on all screen sizes.

+- [x] Log in and out and check correct navigation menu items are shown in the Account menu.

+### Search bar

+- [x] Enter a search query using product name, description or brand and ensure correct results are displayed and correct search term and number of results are shown at top of page.

+- [x] Enter a blank seach to test error message is displayed.

+- [x] Perform search that yields no resuts to test that '0 Products found for "query"' is displayed to the user at the top of the page.

+### Footer

+- [x] Test footer social links all open in new tab.

+- [x] Test email link opens correctly.

+### Home Page

+- [x] Test image is responsive and displays correctly on all screen sizes.

+- [x] Test Shop Now button redirects to All Products page.

+### All Products Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm number of products text displays correctly.

+- [x] Confirm all sort parameters work correctly.

+- [x] Confirm clicking on a product image opens the Product Detail page.

+- [x] Confirm clicking on a product subcategory tag opens the correct Subcategory page.

+- [x] Confirm Back to Top button works correctly.

+- [x] (Admin/superuser only): Ensure Edit button launches the Product Management Edit Product page and all form fields are pre-filled.
+    - Ensure on confirmation, product details have been successfully updated.

+- [x] (Admin/superuser only) Ensure Delete button deletes a product.
+    - Confirm product deleted successfully from DB.

+### Product Detail Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm URLs display correctly with slug value and product id in 'product/slug/id/' format.

+- [x] Confirm clicking product image opens the image in a new tab.

+- [x] Confirm clicking the subcategory tag opens the relevant Subcategory page.

+- [x] Confirm size options are dynamic and are relevant to the specific product category/subcategory.

+- [x] Confirm quantity selector works correctly and that the user cannot select a quantity outside of the set range (0-100).

+- [x] (Admin/superuser only): Ensure Edit button launches the Product Management Edit Product page and all form fields are pre-filled.
+    - Ensure on confirmation, product details have been successfully updated.

+- [x] (Admin/superuser only) Ensure Delete button deletes a product.
+    - Confirm product deleted successfully from DB.

+- [x] Confirm Keep Shopping button returns the user to the All Products Page.

+- [x] Confirm the Add To Bag button works correctly, the correct product, size and quantity are added to the bag and the Bootstrap toast launches and contains the correct information.

+- [x] If the bag total is below the free delivery threshold, confirm that the Bootstrap toast contains the delivery cost and there is a message to the user notifying them of the amount they need to spend to qualify for free shipping.

+- [x] Confirm Bootstrap toast 'Go To Shopping Bag' button redirects the user to the Shopping Bag page.

+### Shopping Bag Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm shopping bag displays correct items and all details for each product are rendered correctly.

+- [x] If multiple sizes of the same product are added to the shopping bag, confirm they are each on their own line and that the sizes are displayed correctly.

+- [x] Confirm quantity selector works correctly and that the user cannot select a quantity outside of the set range (0-100).

+- [x] Confirm that update quantity button works correctly and a Bootstrap toast is displayed to notify the user of the updated quantity.

+- [x] Confirm that the remove item button works correctly and a Bootstrap toast is displayed to notify the user of the removed item.

+- [x] Confirm that each item subtotal is correct and updates accordingly when an item quantity is updated.

+- [x] Confirm that the Bag total is correct and updates accordingly.

+- [x] Confirm that the delivery cost is correct and updates accordingly.

+- [x] If the bag total is below the free delivery threshold, confirm that the delivery total is correct, that it is added to the grand total and that there is a message to the user notifying them of the amount they need to spend to qualify for free shipping.

+- [x] Confirm that the grand total is correct and updates accordingly.

+- [x] Confirm that the Keep Shopping button redirects the user to the All Products Page.

+### Checkout Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm that form renders correctly and all placeholders are correct.

+- [x] If user in session, confirm all fields pre-filled as expected.

+- [x] Attempt to submit form with mandatory fields left blank to test tooltips display correctly.

+- [x] Test country select box works correctly.

+- [x] Attempt to checkout with invalid card number to test error message is displayed.

+- [x] Attempt to checkout with invalid expiry date to test error message is displayed.

+- [x] Confirm Adjust Bag button redirects uder back to their bag.

+- [x] Confirm total to pay is displayed underneath Complete Order button.

+- [x] If no user in session, confirm 'Create an account or login to save this information' message is displayed.

+- [x] If user in session, confirm 'Save this delivery information to my profile' checkbox is displayed and saves/updates user details when completing an order.

+- [x] Checkout with complete form and confirm loader displays and user is then redirected to Checkout Success page.

+- [x] Break form and confirm order is still processed and order is added to users profile and email confirmation is still sent to test Stripe webhooks are working as they should.

 ##  Bugs